manav0/HybridDR_ADF_Repository/README.md

 Above repository has complete Visual Studio project containing

--   All the code artifacts for Hybrid DR implementation using Azure and Azure Data Factory .NET SDKs
+-   All the code artifacts for Hybrid DR implementation using Azure and Azure Data Factory APIs

 -   All the table DDLs and stored procedures for Control Database.